txrx0101/devopsdao-docs/devopsdao-token-economics.md

 Both the Customer and Performer can initiate an Audit; Audits are used for settling an issue, mediation and clarification if there are any misunderstandings or unclear topics between the Customer and the Performer about the work done.

-## when can users initate an Audit?
+## When can users initate an Audit?

 * When a Task is in Agreed, Progress, Review stage Customer can apply for an Audit.
 * When a Task is in a Review stage a Performer can apply for an Audit.